diem/website/docs/wallet-app/liquidity.md

 ---

-A liquidity service provides the ability to convert funds from one currency to another.
-A full liquidity solution is usually beyond the functionality of a wallet.
-Most wallets would rely on external liquidity providers.
+Generally, a liquidity service provides the ability to convert between fiat currency and Libra coins.
+A full liquidity solution is beyond the limit of a stand alone wallet.
+Some wallets may also choose to rely on external liquidity providers to provide them the functionality they need.

 The Libra Reference Wallet models this approach by having an internal liquidity service that manages its liquidity processes, and contacts external liquidity provider stubs to simulate liquidity order fulfillment by a third-party service provider.